Travelling with your pet

 The harness should go around your dog's neck, in front of its shoulders and behind the front legs.
-These come in all sorts of material including nylon, leather and fabric (found here), but make sure you purchase one that suits your dog best.
+These come in all sorts of material including nylon, leather and fabric (click here to see our range), but make sure you purchase one that suits your dog best.
 The anchor is a set of rings or a strap that connects the harness to your regular seat belt attachment or to a cargo tie-down ring at the back of your station wagon, minivan or SUV.
-With the station wagon, minivan or SUV, in addition to restraining your dog down to a cargo tie-down ring, putting it behind a cargo barrier (like this Kurgo barrier) may also minimise driver distractions.
+With the station wagon, minivan or SUV, in addition to restraining your dog down to a cargo tie-down ring, putting it behind a cargo barrier may also minimize driver distractions.

 It is always important to check state standards before you head off to purchase your car pet restraint or set up a cargo barrier.

 No matter the size of your pet, you want to be able to transport it safely in your car.
 A robust carrier, secured to the car seat with a seat belt or a specially designed carrier restraint, may provide your smaller pet with adequate protection in the event of a collision or heavy braking.